 “Whoever among you sees a wrong, let him change it with his hand; and if he is not able to do so, then let him change it with his tongue; and if he is not able to do so, then with his heart.”

 The 77 years old Democratic icon promised to repeal the three-year-old immigration ban by the Trump administration, which mainly affects Muslim-majority nations.
 He committed by saying,

 “If I have the honor of being President, I will end the Muslim ban on day one.”

-As a Muslim ban, Trump enforces this policy after taking office in January 2017 that restricted people from Iran, Libya, Somalia, Syria, Yemen, North Korea, and Venezuela from traveling to the United States.
+As a Muslim ban, Trump enforced this policy after taking office in January 2017, restricting people from Iran, Libya, Somalia, Syria, Yemen, North Korea, and Venezuela from traveling to the United States.

 Regarding Trump’s anti-Muslim policies, Biden added that:

 “With his egregious Muslim ban, Muslims were the first to feel Donald Trump’s crackdown against black and brown people in this country.”

 He criticized President Trump for fueling the fire of hatred.